-Many people who have had COVID-19 report continued symptoms as they transition from the acute to post-acute phases of the disease, and we continue to learn more about the duration and manifestations of COVID-19 as we hear from these patients.
+Many people who have had COVID-19 experience continued symptoms or other sequelae as they transition from the acute to post-acute phases of the disease, and we continue to learn more about the duration and manifestations of COVID-19 as we hear from these patients.
 In December 2020, NIAID hosted a Workshop on Post-Acute Sequelae of COVID-19 with clinicians, immunologists, virologists, and members of the patient community to present existing data, identify key knowledge gaps, and explore different perspectives on this heterogeneous condition.
-Subsequently, NIH announced a trans-NIH effort to address PASC, including targeted funding for research in this critical area.
+A report from this workshop highlighting the key scientific questions and knowledge gaps regarding PASC was recently published in the Annals of Internal Medicine.
+NIH has announced a trans-NIH effort to address PASC, including targeted funding for research in this critical area.
 The NIH PASC Initiative will complement ongoing NIAID studies to better understand the various post-acute manifestations of COVID-19 in various populations.

 NIAID intramural scientists initiated the Longitudinal Study of COVID-19 Sequelae and Immunity to better understand PASC and determine whether people who have recovered from acute SARS-CoV-2 infection develop an immune response to SARS-CoV-2 that provides protection against reinfection.
 NIAID-supported investigators also have established the Immunophenotyping Assessment in a COVID-19 Cohort (IMPACC) to determine how immunological markers correspond to, or may even predict, the clinical severity of COVID-19.
-Since May 1, 2020, IMPACC researchers have collected detailed clinical data along with blood and respiratory samples from 1,800 hospitalized COVID-19 patients of diverse race and ethnicity at approximately 20 hospitals nationwide.
+Since May 1, 2020, IMPACC researchers have collected detailed clinical data along with blood and respiratory samples from more than 1,200 hospitalized COVID-19 patients of diverse race and ethnicity at approximately 20 hospitals nationwide.
 The cohort will be followed during hospitalization and up to one year after discharge to assess their functional and immunologic recovery.